1. What is skimming explain?

 43. Explain About Post Activity?

-Activity to run after other successful processing of this flow action.
+Answer: Activity to run after other successful processing of this flow action.

 For screen flow rules By default, when this flow action appears as a step in a screen flow rule, and the user at runtime clicks away to a different step in the screen flow rule, this activity rule does not run.
-To cause this activity to execute when the user clicks away to a different step, select the Post Action on Click Away? check box on the Assignment shape properties panel.
+To cause this activity to execute when the user clicks away to a different step, select the Post Action on Click Away? the checkbox on the Assignment shape properties panel.

 44. What are SLAs used for?
 How do you configure an SLA?